 Help with Computers / internet

 We own 10 acres of prime Pacific Northwest land and we try our best to tread lightly and keep it in a close-to natural state.
 Most of our building work is done by human-power, which means no big excavators scarring the earth and lots of wheel-barrowing, shovel-digging, and log-dragging activities.
 At the moment we have lots of tasks involving harvesting beached cedar logs to make hand-split cedar shakes and nailing them onto the house.
 In particular, we are looking for people that can split firewood with an axe, use a wheelbarrow to move the split firewood, and finally stack the firewood in the designated location.
+Your level of 'attention to detail' and ability to follow simple instructions may determine your fate and length of stay.

 We also have a large garden that we maintain throughout the year and are constantly looking for ways to maximize our crops and for different types of fruits and vegetables to plant, etc.